wifiknight45/Cay_Cay_b-dayyy/README.md

 # Caydence’s Awesome 11th Birthday Website! 🎉

-URL? look below btw,that's just a big word for Uniform Resource Locator or a website link
+URL? look below btw,that's just a big word for Uniform Resource Locator or a website link.

 ------------->>> https://wifiknight45.github.io/Cay_Cay_b-dayyy/ <------------------------------

 ## Hello there friends and family!
 Welcome to Caydence’s birthday website!
 It’s a fun place to celebrate her turning 11 tomorrow, April 14, 2025.
 Today, April 13, we’re having a small party, and you’re invited to join the fun online!
 This site is full of cool stuff Caydence loves, like *Coraline*, Chappell Roan’s music, and making wild, colorful bead bracelets.